Sieschkie/Coffee-Maschine/README.md

 Object Initialization: Usage of the class constructor CoffeeMachine to initialize initial ingredient and money values in the coffee machine.

 Working with Arrays and Collections: The program utilizes the Coffee.values() array to access different coffee types, as well as the mutableListOf collection to store and manage the current state of the coffee machine.

-These knowledge areas and concepts facilitated the development of a functional and efficient program for managing a coffee machine.